rvidakovic/daa-choices-tools-test/README.md

 3. **Protect My Choices v2.0 Technical Specifications:** Understand how to access user preferences directly from the browser extension via JavaScript or HTTP headers.

 Each specification provides examples and detailed field descriptions to aid in implementation.

+## About the DAA and AdChoices
+The Digital Advertising Alliance (DAA) is a non-profit industry self-regulatory body backed by leading advertising trade associations.
+For over a decade, we've run the AdChoices program, which gives consumers transparency (clear notice) and control (easy-to-use tools) over interest-based advertising (IBA), which is sometimes called online behavioral advertising.

+The AdChoices Icon is the program's most visible element.
+It appears on ads, websites, and apps, and links users to information about data collection and their privacy options.
+It's served trillions of times per month worldwide and is recognized by consumers as a privacy signal and way to understand who has delivered an ad to them.